lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-We will working with the Framingham Heart Study dataset.
+We will be working with the Framingham Heart Study dataset.
 This study started in the 1950s to investigate and establish the role of lifestyle on cardiovascular disease.
-Many health tips, such as being physically active, eating healthy foods, and not smoking, were first shown because of the results of this study.
-There are about 4400 participants, with data collected a max of 3 times over 15 years of followup, so this is great dataset to practice how to analyze cohorts.
+Many health tips, such as being physically active, eating healthy foods, and not smoking, were first widely recognized because of the results of this study.
+There are about 4400 participants, with data collected a max of 3 times over 15 years of follow-up, so this is a great dataset to use to practice how to analyze cohorts.
 You'll notice that it is a "tibble" rather than a dataframe.
-This is part of the tidyverse, which we will be making heavy use of throughout the course and expect you to be fairly familiar with.
+Please note, we will be making heavy use of the tidyverse throughout the course and expect you to be fairly familiar with it.

 ---